 - Vinyl is cheap, often colorful, bold and alternative.
 Vinyl belts are a young man’s style and can look tacky on older men.

 - Faux leather is made with polyurethane on a fabric backing.
 It's durable and low-maintenance, and the best faux leathers look realistic, although they don’t develop the same patina as real leather.
 On the other hand, cheap fake leather looks cheap and fake.

 Men's Belt Guide: Formal Or Casual Belt?

 Just as with shoes, there are dress belts and men's casual belts, although there's overlap between the two styles.
 Dress belts are for wearing with suits and business attire.
 Casual belts can be worn with anything down to jeans and shorts.

 Leather is the only suitable material for dress belts (or a really good imitation leather if you're vegetarian.)

 Black and brown are the most formal colors for leather; some other colors you might see towards the smart-casual end of formal belts are oxblood, tan, navy, gray, and white for summer.

 When you're wearing a formal belt, be careful to match belt and shoe leathers plus the metal in an outfit.
 Your belt should be not only the same color but also the same level of shine as your shoes and other leather accessories.
 The metal buckle should be the same color as your other metal accessories.

 For casual occasions, you should still match your metals but you've got more leeway on the leathers — brown with tan or tan with white is fine.

+What kind of belt should you wear with jeans?
 In a pinch, you can also wear your formal belt with jeans.
 It doesn't look quite right, but it's where most men's belt collections start.